Mercersburg Intensive: “Serious Play” Meets “Deep Learning”

 Many faculty and staff spent portions of the summer engaged in professional development and training to best design and refine their courses for the Intensive period, including a weeklong virtual session with Katie Martin of Altitude Learning.
 The school produced a handbook for Intensive teachers to help guide the process, but teachers (and students) will enjoy the freedom to guide their courses to where the learning truly leads them.

-Arts faculty members Jim Brinson and Bryan Morgan ’07 and the nine students enrolled in the “Songs of Peace and Hope” course will analyze historical works of poetry and music—from classical to hip-hop—that advocate for and focus on reconciliation, love, and hope for humanity.
-Students will then work toward creating their own works of music or prose inspired by the topic.
+Arts faculty members Jim Brinson and Bryan Morgan ’07 and the nine students enrolled in the “Songs of Peace and Hope” course analyzed historical works of poetry and music—from classical to hip-hop—that advocate for and focus on reconciliation, love, and hope for humanity.
+Students then worked toward creating their own works of music or prose inspired by the topic.

-While a number of schools like Mercersburg have implemented or plan to establish a similar Intensive-style term (many during the upcoming portion of their academic calendars, given the unusual circumstances of 2020), what makes the Mercersburg Intensive different is the sheer breadth and quantity of course offerings.
+While a number of schools like Mercersburg have implemented or plan to establish a similar Intensive-style term (many during an equivalent portion of their academic calendars, given the unusual circumstances of 2020–2021), what makes the Mercersburg Intensive different is the sheer breadth and quantity of course offerings.

-“Something I’ve learned from conversations with a number of administrators at schools that already have intensives is that, with all the necessary training we’ve done, the way to do this is really just to go through it—for the faculty to have the experience of teaching and learning in a bit of an alternative way,” Bennett says.
+“Something I’ve learned from conversations with a number of administrators at schools that already have intensives is that, with all the necessary training we’ve done, the way to do this is really just to go through it—for the faculty to have the experience of teaching and learning in a bit of an alternative way,” says Bennett, who taught an Intensive titled “Broadcasting with Podcasting: Tell the Whole World About Heroes Who Make a Difference.”
 “In a sense, it’s a little bit of un-schooling; we’re sort of tearing down a lot of the classic structures of schooling, but I don’t think there will be any less learning.
 In some cases, there may even be a little bit more.”

-Faculty member Kristen Pixler, who will teach “Art and Activism in the Digital Era,” counsels students to be ready for a different type of class structure—in a good way—than some may be used to.
+Faculty member Kristen Pixler, who taught “Art and Activism in the Digital Era,” counseled students to be ready for a different type of class structure—in a good way—than some may have been used to.

 “Challenge-based learning, which is what we’re diving into here, can be ‘messy’ and requires dedication and focus and true academic curiosity,” Pixler says.
 “I’m hoping all the students will bring that.
 But students also need to bring a bit of patience for themselves.
 This type of work has a natural evolution that is unique for each student.
 It’s not as clear-cut or as linear as [traditional] education.
 Being prepared for the organic path it’s going to take requires some patience and some grit to get through it.
 I’m hoping our students will have a wonderful journey and find something really bright and wonderful at the end.”